Swatch of No Ground Marine Protected Area: Geography

-The Swatch of No Ground (SoNG) is a 14 km deep trench in the Bay of Bengal.
+The Swatch of No Ground (SoNG) is a 14 km wide trench in the Bay of Bengal.
 It is located 30 km from Dublar Char Islands, located in the Sundarbans.
-This deepest trench has a record size of about 1340 meters.
+This deepest trench has a record size of about 1340 meters (400–450 m deeper than the surrounding mean seafloor depth of 1000 m).
 It has an average depth of about 1,200 meters underwater.
-This underwater trench is a part of the Bengal Fan, the largest underwater ravine in the world.

-A deep ditch-like place in the Bay of Bengal, west of the Ganges-Brahmaputra delta, is known as Ganga Fan or Bengal Fan.
+This underwater trench is a part of the Bengal Fan, the largest underwater fan in the world.
+The fan in the Bay of Bengal, south of the Ganges-Brahmaputra delta, is also known as Ganga Fan.

 Biodiversity

 The area has notable biodiversity of oceanic fauna such as cetaceans, sea turtles, fish, and sea birds.
-Among these, local populations of cetaceans have been the primal focus of past studies; core species include Bryde's whales, Spinner dolphins, Indo-Pacific bottlenose dolphins, Indo-Pacific humpback dolphins, Pantropical spotted dolphins, Irrawaddy dolphins, Indo-Pacific finless porpoises, and species with less-frequency include Minke whales, Rough-toothed dolphins and False killer whales.
+Among these, local populations of cetaceans have been the primal focus of past studies; core species include Bryde's whales, spinner dolphins, Indo-Pacific bottlenose dolphins, Indo-Pacific humpback dolphins, pantropical spotted dolphins, Irrawaddy dolphins, Indo-Pacific finless porpoises, and species with less-frequency include minke whales, rough-toothed dolphins and false killer whales.
 Some of these species are genetically unique and endangered.

-There are a number of other notable wildlife in the area, such as Whale sharks, Hammerhead sharks, Tunas, Groupers, Hawksbill turtles, Olive ridley turtles, Masked boobies, Great black-backed gulls, Crested terns, swimming crabs, and so on.
+There are a number of other notable species in the area, such as whale sharks, hammerhead sharks, tunas, groupers, hawksbill turtles, olive ridley turtles, masked boobies, great black-backed gulls, crested terns, swimming crabs, and so on.